Chronic Pain Relief

 Springfield physical therapists are highly-trained movement experts who can diagnose physical problems and any underlying structural causes surrounding or contributing to those problems.
 We conduct thorough physical evaluations by focusing on places with limited range of motion, analyzing weak areas of the body, and looking for any imbalances in gait or standing.
 By doing so, we are able to identify the underlying causes of your chronic pain.

 Once the physical evaluation is complete, your physical therapist will create an individualized treatment plan based on your specific needs.
 This will likely include manual therapy to relieve your pain, decrease scar tissue, and improve movement.
 It may also include targeted exercises to increase strength and stretching to improve your balance.
 Your treatment plan will incorporate in-clinic treatments, as well as at-home treatments, in order to ensure that you are remaining healthy and active at all times.
-If you are interested in relieving your chronic pain through physical therapy, contact Advance Physical & Aquatic Therapy today at Springfield, PA.
+If you are interested in relieving your chronic pain through physical therapy, contact Advance Physical & Aquatic Therapy today at Broomall and Springfield, PA.
 Any of our dedicated Springfield physical therapists would be happy to meet with you and get you started on the right track toward long-lasting pain relief.